Israel flags at the festival

 Is there a rain date?

-The Walk will happen rain or shine.
+No, the Walk takes place rain or shine.
 Please make sure to check the weather forecast and dress accordingly.

 Is the Walk only for members of the Jewish community?

-No, unfortunately not.
-For safety reasons, the City of Toronto does not allow bikes, rollerblades, or any wheeled device aside from accessibility devices or strollers along charity event routes.
-There will be lots of children walking and we wouldn’t want any small toes to get hurt, so please abide by this rule to ensure everyone has a safe experience.
+Unfortunately not.
+For safety reasons, the City of Toronto does not allow bikes, rollerblades, or any wheeled device (aside from accessibility devices or strollers) along charity event routes.

 Can I bring my own signs?